fleetdm/fleet-gitops/README.md

 ## GitLab setup

-1. Clone this repository, create your own GitLab repository, and push your clone to your new repo.
+1. Clone the [GitLab repository](https://gitlab.com/fleetdm/fleet-gitops), create your own GitLab repository, and push your clone to your new repo.

 2. Add `FLEET_URL` and `FLEET_API_TOKEN` as masked CI/CD variables.
 Learn how [here](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui).
 Set `FLEET_URL` to your Fleet instance's URL (ex. https://organization.fleet.com).
 Set `FLEET_API_TOKEN` to an API token for an API-only user in Fleet.
 Learn how [here](https://fleetdm.com/docs/using-fleet/fleetctl-cli#create-api-only-user).